Moonlington/tabletopfloreblog/content/about/about.md

 ## Who am I?

-I go by the name Flore online, I'm 23 years old and I'm Dutch.
-I've been playing Tabletop RPGs for over five years now, most of that time as a DM.
+I go by the name Flore online, I am 23 years old and I am from the Netherlands.
+I have a Bachelors Degree in Computer Science and work as a Cybersecurity Consultant.
+I've been playing Tabletop RPGs for a long while now, most of that time as a DM.
 I used to watch a lot of Critical Role, which was my initial inspiration for becoming a Game Master and creating my own worlds.
+I created the world of Halcyon, which is a fantasy world I currently still am working on.
+I love playing tabletop roleplaying games and I love talking about them as well.
+Sharing my ideas and thoughts on the tabletop roleplaying hobby is what I want to do on this blog.